svt-bespalov/linecounter/README.md

-Implement a program that calcualtes the total number of lines in all files in a given directory.
+Implement a program that calculates the total number of lines in all files in a given directory.
 Assume that files found in the given directory are text files.
 Usage example:

 ./linecounter <path-to-a-directory>